multicatch/esp32_sk6812_pc_lightbar/esp32/README.md

 If you connect your LED strip to the 5V pin (like I did), then make sure that USB is the only source of power.
 Don’t connect anything to the 3.3V pin and don’t connect any power to the LEDs.

 If USB is too weak to power the whole LED strip, then just disconnect the red (5V) and white (GND).
-You can probably reuse your 4-pin Molex ATX connector to power your LED strip (red = 5V, 2x black = GND, yellow = 12V)
+You can probably reuse your [4-pin Molex ATX connector](https://en.wikipedia.org/wiki/Molex_connector) to power your LED strip (red = 5V, 2x black = GND, yellow = 12V).
+You can also choose this solution if you have a 12V LEDs (instead of the 5V variant).

 ## How to build?